-Big Hill Rainforest walking track is a 1.4km, grade 4 hike located in the Limeburners Creek National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Big Hill Rainforest walking track is a 1.4km, grade 4 hike in Limeburners Creek National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Starting at the picnic area by the beach, this short loop trail winds around the top of the headland, providing sweeping views of the pristine coastline and rocky shores below.